Skip to main content

 Does my application video need to look professional?

 No, the video does not need to be polished or professional.
-You are asked to do it to provide the search committee with a brief understanding of your scholarship and why it is important.
+Your video provides the search committee with a brief understanding of your scholarship and why it is important.
 It gives the committee a sense of how you talk about your work, in contrast with the written summary.
 The process of figuring out how to talk about your work for one minute is an important process the committee wants you to experience.
 You may record yourself talking for one minute with your phone or laptop.

 Does my advisor or faculty mentor have to upload their recommendation by the application deadline?